joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 The `canonicalize()` method changes the path of a symbolic link to point to the file or directory to which the link refers.
-The following code iterates through the user’s desktop directory, and reports the paths referenced by files that are symbolic links:
+The following code iterates through the user's desktop directory, and reports the paths referenced by files that are symbolic links:

     var desktopNodes:Array = File.desktopDirectory.getDirectoryListing();